My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 Stein, Harry, and Burke

 The band celebrated its fortieth anniversary by releasing a package titled Blondie 4(0)-Ever.
 It included an album of remastered and remixed greatest hits titled Greatest Hits Deluxe Redux.
 I didn’t care much for these versions.
-Perhaps they renewed the songs for today’s audiences, but after living with those songs for forty years I was still happy with the originals.
-What was exciting and great to hear was the new album they packaged with it, Ghosts of Download.
+Perhaps they renewed the songs for today’s audiences, but after living with the songs for forty years I was still happy with the originals.
+However, what was exciting and great to hear was the new album they packaged with it, Ghosts of Download.

 Blondie18.jpg

-May of 2017 saw Blondie release its eleventh album, Pollinator.
+Blondie release its eleventh album, Pollinator, in May 2017.
 It was the fifth since their reformation.
-Continuing the trend of alternating styles, this one returned to a rock-oriented, full band sound and the electronics took more of a back seat.
-A new twist was several collaborations with other song writers such as David Sitek from TV On the Radio, Sia Furler, and Nick Valensi from The Strokes.
-Stein and Harry only wrote two songs on the album without a guest.
-Joan Jett appeared on “Doom or Destiny,” which had a politically oriented video featuring the two women giving a newscast featuring messages about Donald Trump, the environment, sexism, and inequality.
+Continuing the trend of alternating styles, this one returned to a rock-oriented, full band sound and the electronics took to the back seat.
+A new twist was several collaborations with other song writers such as David Sitek from TV on the Radio, Sia Furler, and Nick Valensi from The Strokes.
+Stein and Harry only wrote two songs unaccompanied.

 Blondie19.jpg

-The album had an environmental message, with the title referring to the threat to the global bee population.
-A share of proceeds from the album would go to saving the bees.
-Musically it was solid, though not as catchy as Ghosts of Download.
-The first single, “Fun,” was not very good and fell prone to the soulless, boring sound an electronic song can have if not done properly.
-Yet there were definite gems on this album, since a band as experienced and capable as this could not be denied.
-“Long Time” was a solid second single, and “Already Naked” was another electro-rock combination in which the band had become more adept.
-“Best Day Ever” was a fun, alt-pop type song that had some fun with Debbie’s voice (can anyone stay clear of Auto-Tune these days?).
+Musically, the album was solid though not as consistently catchy as Ghosts of Download.
+The first single, “Fun,” was not very good and fell prone to the soulless, boring sound an electronic song could have if not done properly.
+Yet, there were definite gems on the LP since a band as experienced and capable as Blondie could not be denied.
+“Long Time” was a solid second single, and “Already Naked” was another electro-rock combo in which they’d become more adept.
+“Best Day Ever” was a fun, alt-pop song that had some fun with Debbie’s voice (can anyone stay clear of Auto-Tune these days?).

 The current line-up: Matt Katz-Bohen (keyboards), Burke, Stein, Harry, Leigh Foxx (bass) and Tommy Kessler (guitar)